 Beef Temperatures

-For a roast, you can determine the doneness based on the temperature of the interior of the meat.
+For a roast beef, you can determine the doneness based on the temperature of the inside of the meat.
 Make sure to remove the meat from the oven about 5 degrees below the temperature you are aiming for.
 Monitor the meat as it rests to make sure that it reaches your ideal temperature.

 • Rare: 120-130 degrees F